Undergraduate Course: Geophysics International Field Course (EASC10111)

 ||College||College of Science and Engineering

 |Credit level (Normal year taken)||SCQF Level 10 (Year 4 Undergraduate)

 |Summary||These changes are proposed for EASC10111 "GP International Field Course" for the year 2020-21 ONLY/

 Desk-based replacement for course in field geophysics (80%) Presentations during week 10 of semester 2 (20%)

 This course includes two components, both of which are essential components of the geophysics senior honours year, but which are otherwise independent of each other.

-The second component of the course is a presentation given during week 10 of Semester 2.
+The second component is a presentation given during week 10 of Semester 2.
 The subject of the presentation is the project work which the student carried out over the course of the year.